eic/epic-analysis/doc/syntax.md

 ### `template<class O> void LeafOp(O op)`

 Low-level function to stage a standard lambda `O` on the leaf operator.
-It is likely you will find `Payload` much more useful. `LeafOp` is wrapped by `Payload` via a standard lambda function which calls `HistosDAG::GetHistos(NodePath*)` to access the `Histos` object in the current multi-dimensional bin specified by the `NodePath` pointer.
+It is likely you will find `Payload` much more useful. `LeafOp` is wrapped by `Payload` via a standard lambda function which calls `Adage::GetPayloadData(NodePath*)` to access the `Histos` object in the current multi-dimensional bin specified by the `NodePath` pointer.

 ## Subloops